Qing Dynasty (1636 — 1912)

 Forbidden Palace in Beijing City — Royal Palace of the Qing Dynasty

 Facts about the Qing Dynasty

-1 Most Emperors of the Qing Dynasty could speak Mandarin, Manchu and Mongolia Languages.
+1 Most of Emperors of the Qing Dynasty could speak Mandarin, Manchu, and Mongolia Languages.

 2 Queen and imperial concubines of Qing were mostly selected from Manchu or Mongolia nobles; every one of them came from the Eight Banner System.

-3 The Eight Banner System was in regard to the privilege and management of Manchu people during Qing's reign:
+3 The Eight Banner System was regarding the privilege and management of Manchu people during Qing's reign: